 - Boys and Girls Club Touchdown Club and Special Olympics, Spokesperson

-- New York Times best-selling author of 36 books, including: Baseball Genius, co-authored with baseball legend Derek Jeter; The Fifth Angel; The Fourth Perimeter; The Letter of the Law; The Dark Side of the Game, featured on CBS’s 60 Minutes; A Man and His Mother: An Adopted Son’s Search, memoirs featured in People Magazine, on Entertainment Tonight and ABC’s Prime Time
+- New York Times best-selling author of 37 books, including the Baseball Genius trilogy co-authored with baseball legend Derek Jeter; The Fifth Angel; The Fourth Perimeter; The Letter of the Law; The Dark Side of the Game, featured on CBS’s 60 Minutes; and A Man and His Mother: An Adopted Son’s Search, featured on Entertainment Tonight, ABC’s Prime Time, and in People magazine.

 - NFL Commentator for FOX Sports and National Public Radio, ABC's Good Morning America legal contributor, Court TV’s Pros & Cons, FOX Sports Net’s NFL Total Access, Comedy Central’s Battlebots